Medical Massage Training and Careers

 A majority of states require a license to practice as a massage therapist.
 The American Medical Massage Association (AMMA) offers a national certification exam to medical massage therapists who meet established criteria, which include completing at least 600 hours of supervised instruction at an accredited massage therapy school and passing a national certification exam.
 Learn more about massage therapy certification.

-According to the U.S. Bureau of Labor Statistics’ 2016-17 Occupational Outlook Handbook, employment of massage therapists in general will grow at a rate of 22 percent through 2024.
+According to the U.S. Bureau of Labor Statistics’ current Occupational Outlook Handbook, employment of massage therapists in general will grow at a rate of 24 percent through 2026.
 The ongoing wellness and alternative medicine trend to combine allopathic and natural health treatments to achieve overall wellness, along with the public’s interest in natural healing alternatives, will be the chief source of growth for medical massage therapy jobs in the coming decade.

 Medical Massage Therapy Salary

-According to the U.S. Bureau of Labor Statistics’ 2016-17 Occupational Outlook Handbook, the median national annual salary for massage therapists is $38,040.
+According to the U.S. Bureau of Labor Statistics’ current Occupational Outlook Handbook, the median national annual salary for massage therapists is $39,860.
 Actual salaries may vary greatly based on specialization within the field, location, years of experience and a variety of other factors.

 Is a Medical Massage Therapy Career Right for You?